-A candidate who fails the OSCE will be allowed to submit a new application for registration as a Chinese herbal medicine practitioner and/or acupuncturist and repeat the OSCE.
-When a candidate repeats an OSCE, they must complete all stations in the examination.
-Results from a candidate's previous attempt(s) will not be taken into consideration when determining the result of the candidate's repeat examination.
+A candidate who fails the OSCE will be allowed to submit a new application for registration as a Chinese herbal medicine practitioner and/or acupuncturist andmay be authorised to repeat the OSCE, provided they satisfy the repeat eligibility criteria defined under the Regulatory exam policy.
+When a candidate repeats an OSCE, they must complete all stations relevant to the division they are applying for.
+Results from a candidate's previous attempt(s) will not be taken into consideration when determining the result of the candidate's repeat examination, unless they qualified for registration in either acupuncture or Chinese herbal medicine.
+Candidates are encouraged to read the Board's Regulatory exam policy for repeat candidates or those applying for an additional division for further information.

-There is no limit to the number of times a candidate can sit the OSCE.
-A candidate, who wishes to re-sit the OSCE, must submit a new application for registration each time and pay the relevant application and OSCE fees in full for each attempt.
+A candidate, who wishes to re-sit the OSCE, must pay the relevant application and OSCE fees in full for each attempt.